 What is the difference between inbound links and backlinks?

 Backlinks and inbound links are actually the same things.
-Backlinks are referral links from other websites pointing to any area of your website.
+Inbound links are referral links from other websites pointing to any area of your website.
 These backlinks can point to your homepage, a service page, an image on your website, and everything in between.

 There is a lot more to backlinks and link building in general, and that’s why we dedicated an entire chapter of our Beginner’s Guide to SEO to Link Building.
 We recommend reading that chapter if you’d like to learn more.

 Inbound Link Building Strategies

-There are a lot of ways that you can build beneficial backlinks for your website.
+There are a lot of strategies on how to get inbound links to your website.
 The key here is to make sure to stay away from buying links and to spend more time on building relationships and writing good content that is sharable.

 Start a blog & update regularly

-Consistently creating blogs that people want to naturally link to is one of the most beneficial ways to organically generate inbound links.
+Consistently creating blogs that people want to naturally link to is one of the most beneficial ways to get more inbound links to your website.
 Remember to link to other blogs on your blog as well, and they are much more likely to link back!

 Write guest blog posts